 The Promise is the outcome of the Independent Care Review and through flexible, child-centred and relationship-based practice, seeks to change the way young people feel and experience care.
-A status report was published in 2024 to update on progress.

-To ensure all care-experienced children and young people receive the vital support they need, the Care Experienced Children and Young People Fund was introduced to improve their life experiences and educational outcomes.
+To ensure that all care experienced children and young people receive the vital support they need, the Care Experienced Children and Young People Fund was introduced to improve their life experiences and educational outcomes.
 While the funding is provided to local authorities, it can be used for young people up to the age of 26.
 Therefore, the statutory duty of corporate parents to collaborate should be considered to include other services and post-16 institutions and organisations.